0x9090/DarkFlare/README.md

 * Never log into your hosting provider, or Flarum server without going through your PORTAL of Pi
 * Never use personal information for anything.
 Not even email addresses.
 * Pay for things only using Monero.
+* De-solder the wifi/bluetooth/GPS, camera and microphone from your laptop and only hardware ethernet into your rPi (or buy a mini-PC that has none of these features)
 * When sending data around, always prefer using TOR as the transport.
 Your DarkFlare instance has a TOR HTTP socket listening on 127.0.0.1:9050
 * Don't talk about yourself at all.
 Not even what the weather is like outside.